eRST: A Signaled Graph Theory of Discourse Relations and Organization: Data

 Finally, with the entire corpus in hand, one of the authors of the article reviewed all annotations for a final consistency pass and finalized the list of possible DMs, which for RST-DT was a subset of the PDTB connectives.
-The list of DMs in GUM required some expansions due to items that are not attested in PDTB, probably due to the different genres in the corpus.
-Table \labelcref{tab:GUM-dm-not-in-PDTB} provides the added items, along with the rationale for adding them by analogy to existing PDTB items.
+The list of DMs in GUM required some expansions due to items that are not attested in PDTB or related corpora, such as TED-MDB, probably due to the different genres in the corpus.\footnote{Although TED-MDB contains spoken data, it does not cover dialogue, nor data from the web, such as GUM's Reddit data.
+Such user-generated content often contains unique words or spellings, such as `/' or `cuz' for `or' and `because', and may require adaptation of guidelines, see \citet{sanguinetti-etal-2020-treebanking,SanguinettiEtAl2022}.} Table \labelcref{tab:GUM-dm-not-in-PDTB} provides the added items, along with the rationale for adding them by analogy to existing PDTB items.

 We note that `aside from' is attested in PDTB only once as an AltLex governing a noun phrase, but in GUM we have `apart from thinking', which fits the DM definition by governing a VP.
 The item `as such' is attested in PDTB as AltLex as well, but should be an explicit connective since it is a relational prepositional phrase, similar to `at the same time'.
-All other DMs in GUM beyond the 20 in Table \labelcref{{tab:GUM-dm-not-in-PDTB}} are attested in PDTB, amounting to a total of 211 distinct types, disregarding connective modifier variants such as `\textit{two/three months} later', which we consider to belong to the type `later'.
+All other DMs in GUM beyond the $20$ in Table \labelcref{{tab:GUM-dm-not-in-PDTB}} are attested in PDTB, amounting to a total of $211$ distinct types, disregarding connective modifier variants such as `\textit{two/three months} later', which we consider to belong to the type `later'.